LegalizeAdulthood/cgm/ReadMe.md

 # Computer Graphics Metafile

-The Computer Graphics Metafile (CGM) is an ISO/ANSI standard for the interchange of 2D picture descriptions created in 1985.
+The Computer Graphics Metafile (CGM) is an ISO/ANSI standard for the interchange of 2D picture descriptions [created in 1986](https://en.wikipedia.org/wiki/Computer_Graphics_Metafile).
 Graphical data for interchange must conform to uniform semantics in different software applications in order for the interchange to be useflu.
 CGM defines the semantics of the data elements in a